 United States Department of Transportation (2016).
 National transit database: 2015 National Transit Summary and Trends.
 Retrieved from https://www.transit.dot.gov/sites/fta.dot.gov/files/docs/2015%20NTST.pdf

-Steven E. Polzin was director of mobility policy research at the Center for Urban Transportation Research at the University of South Florida when this paper was authored.
+Steven E. Polzin was director of mobility policy research at the Center for Urban Transportation Research at the University of South Florida.
 He is currently senior adviser for research and technology with the U.S. Department of Transportation’s Office of the Assistant Secretary for Research and Technology.